als429/testing-stuffs-presentation/PRESENTME.md

 - [ ] meta descriptions
 - [ ] XML sitemap (assert present and includes top KPI-driving URLs)
 - [ ] robots.txt (assert what it should be)
+- [ ] (if you prerender or give bots SSR version) content is appearing

 <br />
 <br />